 Gua sha is defined as instrument-assisted unidirectional press-stroking of a lubricated area of the body surface to intentionally create transitory therapeutic petechiae called ‘sha’ representing extravasation of blood in the subcutis.
 Modern research shows the transitory therapeutic petechiae produce an anti inflammatory and immune protective effect that persists for days following a single Gua sha treatment accounting for the immediate relief that patients feel from pain, stiffness, fever, chill, cough, wheeze, nausea and vomiting etc, and why Gua sha is effective in acute and chronic internal organ disorders including liver inflammation in hepatitis.

-At Lexington Center for Acupuncture, Massage & Reiki, the above treatment services are performed by Heather Bullock, LMT.
-You may contact her at 859-595-2381 or contact us.
+At Inner Balance Acupuncture, the above treatment services are performed by Robert N. Fueston.
+You may contact him at 859-595-2164 or contact us.